You just declared your major to Physics & Astronomy—Now what? See below for answers to Frequently Asked Questions.

 *Please note that you cannot change a class grade to S/NC if there is an Academic Integrity Violation involved—No exceptions.

-To audit a course, you’ll need to register and pay tuition for the class normally, then fill out a Grade Option/Audit Request form with the instructor of the class; this form does not need to be submitted anywhere else.
+To audit a course in our department, you’ll need to register and pay tuition for the class normally, then fill out a Grade Option/Audit Request form with the instructor of the class.
+This form does not need to be submitted anywhere else; this is moreso a safety net that confirms that you're auditing the course if a dispute arises when grades are due.
 Students who audit a course are given an "N" grade, which means that the course is counted neither towards graduation nor GPA.
 The deadline to audit a course is determined by the semester's Grade Option/Audit Form Deadline.

 You can see exam conversion to credits at admissions.pitt.edu.